How Much is Half a Million Dollars?

 Half a million dollars is not a lot

 I hate to break it to you, boo-boo.
 But half a million dollars is not a lot of money, at least not in the context of a lump sum.
-Now, if you were to tell me you earn half a million dollars a year, I’d be showering you with complements and love and throwing in subtle hints about how much I’ve always wanted a helicopter.
+Now, if you were to tell me you earn half a million dollars a year, I’d be showering you with compliments and love and throwing in subtle hints about how much I’ve always wanted a helicopter.
 But when you hit 65, and you’ve only got half a million dollars to fall back on, you’ll probably find yourself heading back to the workforce (a sad state of affairs).

 Half a million dollars is not permanent